 Make sure you’re logged into your Adobe account.
 You need the Desktop Downloads link (marked below).
 Bear in mind the Adobe website may look different in your country, or that Adobe may change the design after I write this!

 Click the link and go to the Creative Cloud app (marked below).
-You need to install this on your computer first in order to download and install Lightroom Classic CC (not to mention Lightroom CC and Photoshop CC).
+You need to install this on your computer first in order to download and install Lightroom Classic (not to mention Lightroom and Adobe Photoshop).

 Open the Creative Cloud app and go to the Apps tab.
 Below you’ll see a list of available Adobe apps.
-Look for Lightroom Classic CC.
+Look for Lightroom Classic.
 If you haven’t installed it yet you’ll see a blue Install button.
 Otherwise the button will say Update (if you don’t have the latest version installed) or Open.
-Click the Install button to download and install Lightroom Classic CC.
+Click the Install button to download and install Lightroom Classic.

-Repeat with Lightroom CC and Photoshop CC, if you want to install them as well.
+Repeat with Lightroom and Photoshop CC, if you want to install them as well.

 Old versions of Lightroom